GOFUVI/hf_eolus_geo_tools/docs/grids.md

 : If `overwrite`, any existing data at the table location is deleted before uploading the new grid.
 Default: `overwrite`.

-`--bounds-mode union|intersection`
-: Determines how bounding boxes from multiple input tables are combined.
-Default: `union`.

 `--manual-csv PATH`
 : CSV file providing `node_id,longitude,latitude`.
-Required when no `--input-tables` are supplied.
-The grid generated from `--input-tables` can also be augmented with these nodes.
+Required when no `--hull-file` is supplied.
+The grid generated from the hull can also be augmented with these nodes.

 `--help`